kubevirt/community/design-proposals/sriov-interfaces-mapping.md

 ```

 4. As part of virt-launcher VMI spec rendering, given the downward API file exists (e.g: `/etc/podinfo/virt-metadata` file),
-   access the network-to-pci-address data, lookup for the PCI address based on the network name and create each SR-IOV HostDevice accordingly.
+   access the network to PCI address data, lookup for the PCI address based on the network name and create each SR-IOV HostDevice accordingly.

 5. If the file doesn't exist, fall back to the legacy mapping method (based on environment variables).